MileHacker Logo

 • Weekdays typically see fewer crowds than weekends.

-• Casco Viejo: Morning or late afternoon to avoid heat.
+• Casco Viejo: Early am or late pm to avoid heat.

 Express Transportation Alternatives